 This led to Rude and Roddy Piper leading two teams into that year’s Survivor Series.
 The wonderfully named "Rude’s Brood" triumphed over "Roddie’s Rowdies," despite both team captains getting counted out during the match.
 This contest also furthered the aura of fellow Minnesota native, "Mr. Perfect" Cur Henning, as he adopted an arrogant athletic persona not too dissimilar to Rude’s.
 Whereas the fairly new Perfect character raised through the card quickly, Rude seemed to tread water for a while.
 Curt Henning would be working on a house show loop with Hogan, while Rick was still in the upper mid-card, never really getting the big paydays of a main event run with "The Hulkster."

 As WrestleMania season came around again in 1990, Rick Rude would be working with Jimmy Snuka.
-Defeating the “Superfly” relatively quickly was not, in hindsight, the most relevant moment that day for Rude’s career.
-In the main event, Hulk Hogan dropped the WWF championship to Rude’s old adversary, The Ultimate Warrior, and the new champion needed a worthy rival to solidify his ascension to the top of the mountain.
+Defeating the "Superfly" relatively quickly was not, in hindsight, the most relevant moment that day for Rude’s career.
+Hulk Hogan dropped the WWF championship to Rude’s old adversary, The Ultimate Warrior, in the main event.
+The new champion needed a worthy rival to solidify his ascension to the top of the mountain.
 Enter Rick Rude.

 With training videos airing in the build-up and the removal of his long locks, Rick Rude arrived at the main event scene with a slightly different and more serious look.
 While this match does not reach the heights of their match one year earlier, it is still a very enjoyable contest.
 Heenan bumps around for the crazed Warrior towards the end, and Rude, at one stage, plays the part of a rope in a tug-of-war between "The Brain" and the champion.
 Ultimately, after a relatively short title contest, the Warrior stood victorious again.
 Sadly, not long after this, Rude was gone from the WWF.